Barcode Embeddings for Metric Graphs: Introduction

-The goal of this paper is to consider a richer, persistence-based invariant, originally considered by Dey et al. in \cite{dey2015comparing}.
-Given a compact metric graph $G$, this invariant, called the \emph{intrinsic barcode transform}, consists in computing the persistence diagrams associated to the functions $d_{G}(p, \cdot)$ for every point $p \in G$.
-The use of intrinsic distances in $G$ is what motivates naming this invariant with the adjective \emph{intrinsic}.
-The intrinsic barcode transform can be used to define a pseudometric on the space of metric graphs via the Hausdorff metric on subsets of the space of persistence diagrams.
-The key results of \cite{dey2015comparing} are that the intrinsic barcode transform is stable with tractable inherent and metric complexity, and indeed they outline a polynomial-time algorithm to compute individual invariants and compare the Hausdorff distances between them.
-Our focus will be on the remaining matter of discriminativity and injectivity.
-For the sake of brevity, we will refer to the intrinsic barcode transform as the \emph{barcode transform}. } {
+The goal of this paper is to consider a rich persistence-based invariant, originally studied by Dey et al. in \cite{dey2015comparing}, that contains a persistence diagram for every point along a metric graph (not solely the vertices).
+This invariant can be used to define a pseudometric on the space of metric graphs via the Hausdorff metric on subsets of the space of persistence diagrams.
+The key results of \cite{dey2015comparing} are that this invariant is stable and approximable, and indeed Dey et. al. provide a polynomial-time algorithm to compute individual invariants and compare the Hausdorff distances between them.
+Our focus is on the remaining matter of discriminativity/injectivity: we show that the map that assigns a metric graph to its collection of barcodes is injective on a generic set of graphs.